 “If the tenant understands the proper procedures for move-out, including the condition they are supposed to leave the rental property in, it will help minimize these issues,” The Balance explains.
 “Following these instructions, and adhering to the terms of their lease, will help ensure the tenant receives their security deposit back in full.”

-A good set of pre-inspection instructions will explain when the inspection will take place, what must be done to prepare the property for inspection, how to handle certain aspects of moving out (like where to leave keys, what to do with trash, etc.), and any other requirements for getting the security deposit back.
+A good set of pre-inspection instructions will explain when the inspection takes place, what must be done to prepare the property for inspection, how to handle certain aspects of moving out (like where to leave keys, what to do with trash, etc.), and any other requirements for getting the security deposit back.

 3. Know the Difference Between Damage and Wear and Tear

 Laws allow you to deduct portions of the security deposit to cover damages, but not normal depreciation of the property.
-Thus as a landlord, it’s important that you understand the difference between actual damage and normal wear and tear.
+Thus, as a landlord, it’s important that you understand the difference between actual damage and normal wear and tear.

-Normal wear and tear is anything that can be expected to happen over the duration of tenancy.
+Normal wear and tear are anything that can be expected to happen over the duration of tenancy.
 This may include any combination of scuff marks on baseboards, wear patterns on carpet, warping of doors or windows, small dents in drywall, cracked light switch plates, broken blind strings, etc. If you come across any of these issues in a move out inspection, they should not be counted against the tenant.

 Actual damage is anything that occurred as a result of unreasonable use, an accident, abuse, or egregious neglect.
 This may include things like burns in carpet, pet urine stains, holes in walls, torn or missing curtains, broken windows, watermarks from overflowed sinks or bathtubs, or unauthorized painting.